French occupation of Moscow: Napoleon in Moscow

 Napoleon returned to the Kremlin on 18 September where he announced his intention to remain in Moscow for the winter; he believed the city still offered better facilities and provisions.
 He ordered defensive preparations, including the fortification of the Kremlin and the monasteries surrounding the city, and reconnaissance beyond the city.
 Napoleon continued to address the empire's state affairs while in Moscow.

 A municipal governing body, the Moscow municipality, was created and met at the house of Chancellor Nikolai Rumyantsev on Maroseyka 17.
 Dulong, a merchant, was selected to lead the body; he was instructed by Quartermaster Lesseps to choose philistines and merchants to help him.
 The 25 members of the municipality searched for food near the city, helped the poor, and saved burning churches.
-The members were not punished for collaboration after the occupation because they had been conscripted.
+Because they had been conscripted, the members were not punished for collaboration after the occupation.
 The French created a municipal police force on 12 October.

 Napoleon toured the city and nearby monasteries in near-daily sojourns.
 He allowed General Tutolmin, the head of the Moscow Orphanage, to write to patron Empress Maria about the conditions of the pupils; he also asked Tutolmin to communicate his desire for peace to Emperor Alexander I. Tutolmin's messenger to Saint Petersburg was allowed through French lines on 18 September.
 Napoleon sent two other peace proposals.
 Ivan Yakovlev was a wealthy landowner who remained to care for his young son Alexander Herzen and the mother; he was permitted to leave for Saint Petersburg with a letter from the French to Alexander I. The last attempt was on 4 October, when General Jacques Lauriston, the pre-war ambassador to Russia, was sent to speak with Kutuzov at Tarutino; Kutuzov refused to negotiate but promised to relay proposals from Alexander I. Napoleon received no replies to any of the proposals.

 Some Soviet historians (for example, Tarle) believed that Napoleon considered abolishing serfdom to pressure Alexander I and the Russian nobility.
 (Note: The rationale is that Napoleon intended to look for information about Pugachev in the Moscow archive, asked to sketch the manifesto for the peasantry, wrote to Eugène de Beauharnais, that it would be nice to cause an uprising of peasants.)
 The occupation caused some social unrest; there were cases of serfs declaring themselves freed from their obligations to their landlordsespecially those about to flee.